Making Miniature books with Axel Scheffler

 The intent of our writing curriculum is to:

-- enable our children to build on and acquire new substantive knowledge, by progressively teaching all aspects of the writing curriculum: grammar, vocabulary, handwriting, spelling (see below)
+- enable our children to build on and acquire new substantive knowledge, be successful at the transcription aspects of writing - by progressively teaching all aspects of the writing curriculum: grammar, handwriting, spelling (see below)

-- develop the disciplinary knowledge of writing - how to be a writer - to edit, redraft, and craft writing for a range of purposes and audiences
+- develop the disciplinary knowledge of writing - how to be a writer and successfully compose and structure ideas - to edit, redraft, and craft writing for a range of purposes and audiences

 - deliver a curriculum accessible to all to enable children to know more and remember more, building upon their starting points